 Let’s now look through some real chart examples of the rising wedge pattern.

-The visual representation of a real rising wedge pattern is in the figure below.
-This is a typical example of a rising wedge pattern that is found at the end of the trend and which signals a trend reversal.
+The visual representation of a real rising wedge pattern is in the figure below which is a typical example of a rising wedge pattern that is found at the end of the trend and which signals a trend reversal.

 In technical analysis, the rising and falling wedge are versatile chart patterns that can be used both as a continuation and reversal.
-They often come in all sizes and shape and they signal that there is a strong battle between the bulls and the bears.
-The breakout direction will signal who is the winner and where we stand in terms of the supply and demand equation.
+They often come in all sizes and shape, and they signal that there is an intense battle between the bulls and the bears.
+The breakout direction will indicate who the winner is, and where we stand regarding the supply and demand equation.